 Indian National Movement (1917-1947)

-Emergence of Gandhi in India
+The emergence of Gandhi in India

 M K Gandhi returned from South Africa (where he had lived for more than 20 years) to India in 1915.
 There he had led a peaceful agitation against the discrimination meted out to Indians and had emerged as a respected leader.
 It was in South Africa that he developed his brand of Satyagraha.
 In India, he first used this tool against the British government at Champaran in Bihar.

 - The first civil disobedience movement by Gandhi in the freedom struggle.

 - Persuaded by Rajkumar Shukla, an indigo cultivator, Gandhi went to Champaran in Bihar to investigate the conditions of the farmers there.

 - The farmers were suffering under heavy taxes and an exploitative system.
 They were forced to grow indigo by the British planters under the tinkathia system.

 - Gandhi arrived in Champaran to investigate the matter but was not permitted by the British authorities to do so.

 - He was asked to leave the place but he refused.

 - He was able to gather support from the farmers and masses.